Nicias (Indo-Greek king): Time of reign

 Bopearachchi suggests that Nicias ruled c.
-90–85 BCE.
+90–85 BC.
 This late date is supported by the absence of Attic coins (see below).

 R. C. Senior on the other hand places him as a successor of Menander, c.
-135–125 BCE, according to his interpretation of hoard findings.
+135–125 BC, according to his interpretation of hoard findings.

 Regardless of which period is correct, the fact that Nicias ages visibly on his coins seems to indicate some longevity to his rule.

 The coinage of Nicias

 Nicias struck Indian silver drachms of diademed or helmeted king with three reverses: